 Eating at fast food restaurants can be tempting.
-For ease and convenience — not to mention price — fast food is tough to beat.
-And when you’re constantly on the run, fast food is something so simple to grab and go.
+For ease and convenience — and sometimes price — fast food is tough to beat.
+And when you’re constantly on the run, fast food is something simple to grab and go.

 But fast food is almost always high in calories, fat, sugar, and salt.
-Case in point: If you eat a double burger, fries, and a shake, you will have eaten:
+For example, if you eat a double burger, fries, and a shake, you will have eaten:

 - Almost 2,000 calories.
 That is about the total number of calories you should eat in a whole day.